-- You will not only learn the basics of finance, you will also get to know accounting through and through.
+- You will not only learn the basics of finance, but you will also get to know to account through and through.

-- You will learn to read financial statements and interpret balance sheets.
+- You will learn to read balance sheet and interpret financial statements.

 - You will also be able to do break-even analysis for understanding revenue and how much profits you can make at the end of the day.